Beautiful waterfront ice rink at Penn's Landing in Old City Philadelphia

 Winterfest celebration at Penn's Landing in Old City Philadelphia

 Winterfest is a annual event which features a hot cocoa stand (from local favorite The Franklin Fountain), seasonal treats, fire pits for roasting smores, an arcade, a warming lodge, a huge Christmas tree with thousands of LED lights, and plenty of cozy seating.
+It’s free admission even if you are not hitting the ice which is nice for spectators.
+Mike doesn’t skate that often so it’s nice that he can still relax and enjoy a hot drink while I am practicing my moves.

 Cozy rocking chairs at Winterfest in Philadelphia